 Employment Outlook and Career Info

 According to the U.S. Bureau of Labor Statistics (BLS), a family and consumer science teacher is considered a vocational educator.
-The BLS projects employment of vocational teachers to show 4% growth between 2014 and 2024.
-Mean annual salaries in 2015 for vocational educators at the middle school level were $58,480, and those at the high school level who taught vocational classes or provided career counseling earned $58,170, per BLS data.
+The BLS projects employment of vocational teachers to show little or no change between 2018 and 2028.
+Mean annual salaries in 2018 for vocational educators at the middle school level were $62,570, and those at the high school level who taught vocational classes or provided career counseling earned $62,810, per BLS data.

 Graduates of a bachelor's degree program in family and consumer science should be competent in interpersonal communication, critical thinking, consumer trends and human nutrition, as well as family and societal issues.
 After earning a bachelor's degree, students can continue their studies to earn a master's degree in family and consumer sciences or a related field.
 The major qualifies students to pursue graduate degrees in law, social work, healthcare and economics.